dude123studios/SmarterRingV2/README.md

 ```venv
   $python create_encodings.py
 ```
 This will simply encode your data.
 **Run**
-Finally, to run the program, run:
+Finally, to run the program, run main.py.
+Leave it running.
+Once anyone rings your doorbell, you will have a loud Text-To-Speech played automatically on your device informing you who it is.
 ```venv
   $python main.py
 ```
-Leave it running.
-Once anyone rings your doorbell, you will have a loud Text-To-Speech played automatically on your device informing you who it is.
 [Back To The Top](#SmarterRingV2)
 ---